anders-biostat/linked-charts/docs/rlc/tutorials/props.md

   <table><tr><td id = "A1"></td><td id = "A2"></td></tr></table>
 </div>

-`colourLegendTitle` allows to give a meaningfull name to your legend.
+`colourLegendTitle` allows giving a meaningful name to your legend.

-`globalColourScale` can be useful, when your chart has several layers with coloured elements.
-If `globalColourScale` is `TRUE` (default value) a single global scale is created for all the layers.
+`globalColourScale` can be helpful when your chart has several layers with coloured elements.
+If `globalColourScale` is `TRUE` (default value), a single global scale is created for all the layers.
 Otherwise, each layer gets its own colour scale.

-`addColourScaleToLegend` (by default, `TRUE`) defines whether or not display legend for the colour scale of this layer.
+`addColourScaleToLegend` (by default, `TRUE`) defines whether or not to display a legend for the colour scale of this layer.

-Imagine, we have three types data samples.
-Samples of type "a" are randomly scattered, samples of types "b" and "c" are distributed along some lines, but for type "c" we don't have any points only the area, where they are likely to be found.
+Imagine we have three types of data samples.
+Samples of type "a" are randomly scattered, samples of types "b" and "c" are distributed along some lines, but for type "c", we don't have any points, only the area where they are likely to be found.
 This artificial example can help us illustrate the meaning of having a global colour scale.
 So we are going to have a chart with three layers: one with points of type "a" and "b", another for lines along which type "b" and "c" samples are scattered, and one more to highlight the area of most likely location for type "c" samples.

 ```r